RichardWarburton/quad-trees/README.md

 quad-trees
 ==========

-simple scala quad tree implementation
+A quad tree is a tree based data structure that partitions up a space and supports spatial queries.
+This is a simple scala quad tree implementation which supports inserting and querying points.